Coffee Stain Studios: History

 Coffee Stain expanded Levelling the Playing Field in September 2020 to cover teams including racially and ethnically diverse people, women and non-binary people.
 Happy Broccoli Games became the third investment under this initiative.
-On November 18, 2020, Embracer announced they would purchase out the 40% stake in Coffee Stain North from their founders and transition it to a fully-owned subsidiary of Coffee Stain.
+On November 18, 2020, Embracer announced they would purchase out the 40% stake in Coffee Stain North from their founders and transition it to a fully owned subsidiary of Coffee Stain.

-In August 2021, Embracer Group acquired Ghost Ship Games and Easy Trigger, having them both be under the umbrella of Coffee Stain Holding.
+In August 2021, Embracer Group acquired Ghost Ship Games and Easy Trigger, putting them both under the umbrella of Coffee Stain Holding.
 In March 2022, Coffee Stain announced that they had partnered with Rare Earth Games, an Austrian developer owned by Coffee Stain's sister company Amplifier Game Invest, to publish a new co-op action IP.

 In August 2022, as part of a large purchase of properties, Embracer was confirmed to have acquired a "secret developer" for $100 million which would transition under Coffee Stain.
-In December, it was revealed by several news outlets that the purchase was of the Roblox game developer Shortcake AB and their game "Welcome to Bloxburg" for $100 million, and renamed as Coffee Stain Gothenburg.
+In December, it was revealed by several news outlets that the purchase was of the Roblox game developer Shortcake AB and their game "Welcome to Bloxburg" for $100 million, and renamed the studio as Coffee Stain Gothenburg.
 The game's creator, Coeptus, officially confirmed the new partnership in January 2023.

+In May 2025, Embracer Group is spinning off Coffee Stain Group and its related subsidiaries into its own independent entity by the end of 2025.